-To qualify for a conventional loan, you’ll need to meet certain lender requirements, which can be strict compared to other loan types.
+To qualify for a conventional mortgage, you’ll need to meet certain lender requirements, which can be strict compared to other loan types.
 Credit score requirements generally start around 620, although some lenders may accept as low as 580.

 You’ll receive a higher interest rate with both a lower credit score and a small down payment, another factor in determining how much to save for your home.
 Of course, as with any down payment under 20%, your loan will be subject to private mortgage insurance.

 The exact rate can vary, but here’s an example of how much it could cost you.
 If your loan amount is $194,000 (after your 3% down payment) and your annual PMI rate is 0.5%, you’d have to pay $970 each year.
 Split up over 12 monthly mortgage payments, your PMI would add just over $80 to your bill.

 An FHA loan is another option for a loan with a low down payment.
 FHA loans are backed by the federal government and allows you to qualify for a mortgage without as many restrictions as conventional loans.